kevinboone/avrotest/README.md

 # avrotest

-A simple example using Apache Avro to send structured objects -- Java objects, in this case -- through a message broker.
+A simple example of using Apache Avro to send structured objects -- Java objects, in this case -- through a message broker.
 The example has two submodules, `sender` and `receiver`.
 You'll need to start (and possibly obtain) an AMQP-compatible broker, then run the